Don’t Flush Wet Wipes

 Companies encourage consumers to use these wipes in addition to regular toilet for a fresher, cleaner experience.
 There are regular wet wipes, medicated wipes to treat hemorrhoids, and feminine wipes.
 Many of these brands claim that they are safe for your septic system and can be flushed down the toilet.

 Go ahead and use these wipes if you like, but do not flush them down the toilet.
-Regardless of what the label says, they can damage your plumbing system.
+Regardless of what the label says, they can damage your plumbing system, and you may need to end up calling a plumber.

 The problem is not actually whether the wet wipes will flush down the toilet.
 They may go down the toilet just fine, without the need for plunging or anything.
 The problem comes later on, when the wipes move through your sewer system.